Country | Capital | Currency | Currency Abbreviation |

 3. For many Japanese couples Christmas is celebrated like Valentine's Day in the western world.4.
 Poorly written English can be found everywhere, including T-shirts and other fashion items.

-4. Poorly written English can be found everywhere, including T-shirts and other fashion items.
+4. Poorly written English can be found everywhere, including T-shirts and other fashion items.5.
+More than 70% of Japan consists of mountains, including more than 200 volcanoes.

 6. Mt.
 Fuji, the tallest mountain in Japan, is an active volcano.